PERFORMANCE LEVEL SCORING SYSTEM

 Studio numbers may not receive more than one Overall Award in the same age, competition level and dance category unless they have a 1-dancer change.
 Example: A small group routine with the exact same dancers cannot compete 2 jazz routines and win an overall for each (Only 1 of their jazz routines would be eligible for an Overall Award).
 However, the exact same set of dancers can compete a small lyrical group routine and a small jazz group routine and both routines WILL be eligible for an overall award.

-Registered teachers age 18 and older are welcome to compete and are eligible for Individual awards only.
+Registered teachers are welcome to compete and are eligible for Individual awards only.
 Any routine containing a registered teacher will not be eligible for an Overall Award.

 Assistant Teacher Rule

-Assistant Teachers ages 20 and older are welcome to compete and are eligible for Individual awards only.
-Any routine containing a registered Assistant Teacher who is 20 years of age or older will not be eligible for an Overall Awards.
+Assistant Teachers are welcome to compete.
+Assistant Teachers age 19 and younger are eligible for both Individual and Overall Awards.
+Assistant Teachers age 20 and older are eligible for Individual awards only.
+Any routine containing a registered Assistant Teacher who is 20 years of age or older will not be eligible for an Overall Award.

 Adult Routine Rule